Last Updated May 8, 202511 min read

 2022-12-03-setting-aws-configuration-on-aws

-Next, under the Environment properties, add a new one named SERVER_PORT and set the value to 5000 as shown below.
+Next, go to Environment properties and add a new one named SERVER_PORT.
+Set the value to 5000.

-Click Apply to persist the changes.
-This will trigger an update process for your environment after which you will then be able to see the rates for your application as expected by visiting the CNAME/rates
+Click Apply to persist the changes and trigger an update process for your environment.
+You will be able to review the rates for your application by visiting the CNAME/rates.

 Set up a CI/CD pipeline on CircleCI